CZ-NIC/yangson/docs/context.rst

    .. classmethod:: last_revision(name: YangIdentifier) -> ModuleId

-      Return :term:`module identifier` of the most recent revision of a module or submodule.
-Argument *name* gives the name of the (sub)module.
+      Return :term:`module identifier` of the most recent revision of a module or submodule *name*.

       The method raises :exc:`ModuleNotRegistered` if no (sub)module of that name is part of the data model.

       .. doctest::